 Virtual Visits

-Tours are available for elementary, middle, and high school students.
+Tours are available for pre-K through university students.
 Elementary students play, observe, consider new perspectives, and express themselves.
-Middle and high school students analyze big ideas and make connections to their world.
+Older students analyze big ideas and make connections to their world.

 School Tour Resources